 To successfully apply, applicants need to have a return ticket, or be able to demonstrate they have enough money to pay for one.
 The main intention of the stay should be to holiday, and work should be the secondary intention.

 How can I get a New Zealand tourist visa?

-The New Zealand ETA visa waivers will be launched soon.
+The New Zealand eTA visa waivers will be launched in July 2019.
 The New Zealand eTA online application process will be quick and straightforward.
-Travelers from eligible countries will just need to complete the application form, meet the basic visa requirements, and pay a fee using a credit or debit card.
+Travelers from eligible countries will just need to complete the application form, meet the basic visa requirements, and pay a processing fee and tourist levy using a credit or debit card.